Your guide for gift giving holidays this season

-HONOLULU (KHON2) — While Christmas is the biggest Christian gift-giving occasion, there are lots of religions that have holidays in which gifts are the reason for the season.
+HONOLULU (KHON2) — While Christmas is the biggest Christian gift-giving occasion in the United States, there are lots of religions that have holidays in which gifts are the reason for the season.

 Of course, we had the Moon Festival on Sept.
 29 and 30.
 This was a time to give out moon cakes with egg yolks in them to the ones you love.
 It’s a time to celebrate the closing of the harvest season for many Asian cultures.